 At the heart of the “Living labour”

-I received the audio files of the interviews in July 2019 and listened to 140h of testimonies to write the first version of “99 perfumes”, a play with 99 characters inspired by the stories of pickers, chemists, accountants, brokers, boilermakers, electricians, managers or perfumers of Grasse.
-I sought to capture not the volatile essence of perfume, but the reality of the work exprience with perfume and to draw a sincere and sensitive portrait of a community by little touches made of individual and shared stories. ordinary or amazing, funny or touching.
+I received the audio files of the interviews in July 2019 and listened to 140 hour of testimonies to write the first version of “99 perfumes”, a play with 99 characters inspired by the stories of pickers, chemists, accountants, brokers, boilermakers, electricians, managers or perfumers of Grasse.
+I sought to capture not the volatile essence of perfume, but the reality of the work exprience and to draw a sincere and sensitive portrait of a community by little touches made of individual and shared stories, at times ordinary, amazing, funny or touching.

 This is the first time that I apply the 99 device to the reality of work and according to my first readers, it’s exciting!
 I realized how deep the experience of work was.
 Indeed, work occupies a central position in the definition of one’s identity: it creates a sense of social utility, provides a sense of recognition and even accomplishment or causes a lot of suffering.
 But it is critical as well to shape social relationships.
 Because what happens in the workplace – oppression or emancipation – happens as well in society.

 With the new play “99 perfumes”, I’d like to share the experience of work of these employees that is the part of themselves that they engage, the intelligence that they add to the prescriptions, the intimate familiarization with the reality of a task, the obstinate confrontation of the body with the tools, technical objects and rules, the interpersonal relationships that frame their job ….so that “it works”,